 “The latest IPCC report leaves no doubt, we are witnessing a climate crisis.
 Serious and radical steps must be taken to address the threats, particularly by business.
 That’s why we launched the Climate Leadership Programme this week, created for business leaders aware of their role in achieving climate neutrality.
 Climate Leadership is a community building programme where commitments from business will see shared responsibility to work together on solutions for the environment and for moving towards a better future.”

-Shereen Zorba, Head of the Forum, spoke about the importance of cooperation between scientific communities and business during a conversation with the Ms Andrzejewska.
+Shereen Zorba, Head of the Forum, spoke about the importance of cooperation between scientific communities and business during a conversation with Ms Andrzejewska.

 The participants in Climate Leadership programme will also recruit from the range of of the SDGs Partnership “Together for the Environment” Members.